 For Section VIII, Division 1 applications, all requirements of Part UCS shall apply.

-Except as provided in (g) if during the manufacturing any portion of the component is heated to a temperature greater than 1470°F (800°C), then the component must be reaustenitized and retempered in its entirety in accordance with (a) or that portion of the component heated above 1470°F (800°C), including the Heat-Affected Zone created by the local heating, must be replaced, or must be removed, reaustenitized, and retempered, and then replaced in the component.
+Except as provided in (f) if during the manufacturing any portion of the component is heated to a temperature greater than 1470°F (800°C), then the component must be reaustenitized and retempered in its entirety in accordance with the product specification or that portion of the component heated above 1470°F (800°C), including the Heat-Affected Zone created by the local heating, must be replaced, or must be removed, reaustenitized, and retempered, and then replaced in the component.

-If the allowable stress values to be used are less than or equal to those provided in Table 1A of Section II, Part D for Grade 9 (SA-213 T9, SA-335 P9, or equivalent product specifications) at the design temperature, then the requirements of (e) may be waived provided that the portion of the component heated to a temperature greater than 1470°F (800°C) is reheat treated within the temperature range 1350°F to 1425°F (730°C to 775°C).
+If the design stress values to be used are less than or equal to the allowable stress values provided in Table 1A of Section II, Part D for Grade 9 (SA-213 T9, SA-335 P9, or equivalent product specifications) at the design temperature, then the requirements of (e) may be waived provided that the portion of the component heated to a temperature greater than 1470°F (800°C) is reheat treated within the temperature range 1350°F to 1425°F (730°C to 775°C).

 This Case number shall be shown on the Manufacturer's Data Report.